Advanced Graduate Certificate in Geospatial Science (GSS)

 GIS data; and be aware of the GIS industry outlook for employment and education.
 Prerequisite: GIS513 or equivalent, 3 credits.

 GSS 554 Geospatial Science for the Coastal Zone: The use of spatial data is becoming increasingly critical in the decision management process and planning of the coastal zone.
 This course will use GIS and Remote sensing tools to collect and analyze data for integrating into the management, planning, and monitoring of the coastal geomorphology and ecosystems.
-Offered in Fall.
 Prerequisite: GSS513 or equivalent, 3 credits.

 GSS 555 GIS and Remote Sensing: This course provides a basic overview of the technology by which aircraft and satellite data are produced and utilized in analyses to answer questions within a geographic context.
 Students will learn to identify sources of remotely sensed imagery appropriate for common applications; acquire, manipulate, and interpret aerial photographs and satellite imagery/data; and incorporate remote sensing data into Geographic Information Systems.
 Prerequisite: GIS513 or equivalent, 3 credits.